Mold gold cape: Proposed repatriation to Wales

 There have been calls from various local politicians to repatriate the artefact to a museum in Wales, although in 2011, it was stated repatriation of artefacts was not part of the current Welsh Government strategy.

 In 2002, Alison Halford, Welsh Assembly Member for Delyn, called for the British Museum to return the artefact to a north Wales museum.
 The artefact is said to be held in London over security concerns at north Wales museums, with Halford stating if there were "such a museum [in north Wales] we would be able to make a legitimate claim for [its] return".
 In 2011, the Celtic League and Plaid Cymru's Westminster leader Elfyn Llwyd backed similar calls.
 With Llwyd stating it should be returned as it is part of the Welsh "collective memory".

 In 2013, the cape was temporarily returned to Wales on loan, with a local tourism chair expressing his disappointment at being unable to have it permanently return and hope that a new local museum could house it in the future.
 In 2018, Delyn AM Hannah Blythyn repeated calls for its return, raising the matter in the Welsh Assembly and with the First Minister.
-In the same year, Denbighshire councillor Mabon ap Gwynfor, tweeted for the cape to be returned to Wales.
-In 2022, the academic and former librarian of the National Library of Wales Andrew Green called for the British museum to return artefacts, including the cape to Wales.
+In the same year, Denbighshire councillor Mabon Gwynfor, tweeted for the cape to be returned to Wales.
+In 2022, the academic and former librarian of the National Library of Wales Andrew Green called for the British Museum to return artefacts, including the cape to Wales.